logzio/logz-docs/_source/user-guide/log-shipping/log-shipping-troubleshooting.md

 Copy your acount token to your shipper configuration, and restart your shipper if you need to.

-If your logs still don't appear in Kibana after a few minutes, move on to the next troubleshooting step.
+If your logs still don't appear in OpenSearch Dashboards after a few minutes, move on to the next troubleshooting step.

 ##### Check your log shipper's logs